 The coal commodity group consists of thermal grades of bituminous coal, metallurgical coal and petroleum coke.
 Canadian thermal and metallurgical coal are largely exported via terminals on the west coast of Canada to offshore markets.
 In the U.S., thermal coal is transported from mines served in southern Illinois, or from western U.S. mines via interchange with other railroads, to major utilities in the Midwest and southeast U.S., as well as offshore markets via terminals in the Gulf and the Port of Prince Rupert.
-Revenues for this commodity group increased by \$25 million, or 15%, in the second quarter and \$51 million, or 17%, in the first half of 2012 when compared to the same periods in 2011.
-The increases in the second quarter and first half of 2012 were mainly due to higher volumes of export thermal coal to the Gulf, increasing Powder River Basin coal business for offshore export and, for the second quarter, higher metallurgical coal volumes to west coast ports; the impact of a higher fuel surcharge; freight rate increases; and the positive translation impact of a weaker Canadian dollar.
-These factors were partly offset by reduced volumes of thermal coal to U.S. utilities.
-Revenue per revenue ton mile increased by 1% in the second quarter and was flat in the first half of 2012 when compared to the same periods in 2011, due to the impact of a higher fuel surcharge, freight rate increases and the positive translation impact of a weaker Canadian dollar, offset by a significant increase in the average length of haul.
+For the quarter ended March 31, 2013, revenues for this commodity group decreased by \$2 million, or 1%, when compared to the same period in 2012.
+The decrease was mainly due to lower shipments of thermal coal that was partly offset by higher shipments of Canadian metallurgical coal; and freight rate increases.
+Revenue per revenue ton mile increased by 2% in the first quarter of 2013, when compared to 2012, due to freight rate increases, partly offset by an increase in the average length of haul.